Politics1 Directory

-President Trump is not eligible to seek re-election in 2028 ... so expect a large crowd of candidates to compete for both Democratic and Republican nominations.
-Plus, as always, there are lots of likely third party and independent P2028 hopefuls.
-So, if a person is running, or thinking of running -- regardless of party, ballot status, or chances of winning -- we have him or her listed below.
-Incumbent party first, following by the main opposition party, then the third party candidates, and finally the independent and write-in hopefuls.
+President Trump is not eligible to seek re-election in 2028 ... so expect a large crowd of candidates to compete for the major party presidential nominations.
+Plus, as always, there will be many third party and independent hopefuls.
+So, if a person is running, or thinking of running - regardless of party, ballot status, or chances of winning - we have him/her listed below.
+Major parties first, following by the third party candidates, and finally the independent and write-in hopefuls.

 Italics = Potential Candidate